 - Separate your true personality from the moods caused by your condition

 - Identify triggers that may worsen your symptoms

 - Establish a stable, dependable routine

 - Develop a plan for coping with crises

 - Understand why things bother you and what you can do about them

 - End destructive habits such as drinking, using drugs, overspending or unhealthy sex.

 Psychotherapy can come in many forms, but each form of psychotherapy is designed to help people overcome psychological problems.
 That’s why it is best to talk to a health professional to determine which psychotherapy for mental illnesses and disorders is best for you.

 If you’re located in southern California area and you need to talk to a health professional regarding your difficulties in life, contact Dr. Mark Herbst.
-Dr. Herbst is a psychiatrist in Los Angeles who specializes in psychotherapy and can determine if psychotherapy is the best treatment for you.
+Dr. Herbst is a psychotherapist in Los Angeles who can determine if psychotherapy is the best treatment for you.